The Cheapest Way Visit Universal Orlando? (Under $3,000)

 • Price out the Universal Orlando combo tickets when using the Express Pass for multiple days

-• Use points to book your hotel and purchase multi-day Universal Orlando tickets The Park Prodigy to still get early park admission
+• Use points to book your hotel and purchase multi-day Universal Orlando tickets with The Park Prodigy to get early park admission

 Best Tips and Tricks when visiting the parks